Gwen Salmond

-Mary Gwendoline Salmond, also known as Gwen Salmond (1877–1958), was a 19th-century British artist.
+Mary Gwendoline Salmond, also known as Gwen Salmond (1877–1958), was a British artist.
 She was the daughter of Major General William Salmond and wife of Sir Matthew Smith.

 Early life

 Salmond was the daughter of Major General William Salmond and Lady Emma Mary H. Hoyle Salmond.
 She became an artist against the "strictly bourgeois plans" of her parents.
 Her siblings were Emma, Gladys, Geoffrey, and John.